joinpursuit/Pursuit-Core-Web/data-structures-&-algorithms/fibonacci-and-recursion/lesson-notes/README.md

     - 5 is equal to the current value of 3 plus the previous value 2
     - 3 is equal to the current value of 2 plus the previous value of 1
     - 2 is equal to the current value of 1 plus the previous value of 1
-    - 1 the base case
+    - 1 the base case - return the value of 1
+    - 0 is the base case - return the value of 1

 ```js
 const fibonacci = (num) => {